elgw/nd2tool/README.md

 ```
 ./makedeb_ubuntu_2204.sh
-sudo apt-get install ./nd2tool_0.0.5_amd64.deb
+sudo apt-get install ./nd2tool_*.deb
 # Then you can uninstall with
 # sudo apt-get remove nd2tool
 ```

-Alternatively this could also be used:
+Alternatively this could also be used, please check the `makefile` so that the install paths makes sense on your machine.
 ```
 sudo make install   # Install binary and man page
 ```